Welcome to Hydrology @ ASU

 Our group in the Center for Hydrologic Innovations studies hydrological processes in natural and urban areas.

-Learn about our research projects, publications, data and modeling products, patents, field sites, and our group members.
+Learn about our projects, publications, products, patents, field sites, and our group members.

 We are part of the School of Sustainable Engineering and the Built Environment and the Global Futures Laboratory.
 We achieve public impact using scientific, engineering, and sustainability principles.
 Prof. Vivoni is the Fulton Professor of Hydrosystems Engineering and Director, Center for Hydrologic Innovations.